open-edge-insights/eii-core/README.md

 ### Task 1: Get OEI codebase from GitHub

-To get the OEI codebase complete the following steps:
+To get the OEI codebase, complete the following steps:

-1. Run the following commands to install the repo tool.
+1. To install the repo tool, run the following commands:

     ```sh
     curl https://storage.googleapis.com/git-repo-downloads/repo > repo